manuganji/manuganji.github.io/_posts/2017-05-04-system-design.md

 There is an urge to look for complex answers.
 Simple answers are more robust to uncertainty.
 Complex answers are more specific and more fragile.

+# Skin in the Game

+Eliminate Agency problem.
+It happens when stake holders have asymmetric exposures to risk so that decision makers only enjoy the upside while being shielded from the downside.
+This is again an old idea but Taleb brought it back to focus in _Antifragile_.

 ---

 Resources to understand better.